 Deepavali

-Little India will be overflowing with vibrant lights, kaleidoscopic arches, busy bazaars and Indian delicacies during the “festival of lights”, which commemorates the triumph of light over darkness and good over evil.
+Little India overflows with vibrant lights, kaleidoscopic arches, busy bazaars and Indian delicacies during Deepavali.
+Known as the “festival of lights”, Deepavali (or Diwali) commemorates the triumph of light over darkness and good over evil.
 Join in the joyous atmosphere and take the chance to shop for intricately sewn saris, heady Ayurvedic massage oils and more.